tsutarou10/label_propagation/README.md

-﻿Source codes for Label Propagation
+﻿Source codes for some algorithms based Label Propagation
  ---

 Label propagation (LP) is a graph-based algorithm for multi-label classification.
 I upload the program I have implemented for my study.